dewey92/typed-fp-good-reads/README.md

 # Typed FP - Good Reads
 My personal collection of good reads on typed functional programming.
-Feel free to add more stuff to it.
-PRs are highly appreciated.
+PRs are highly appreciated though not 100% guaranteed to be merged, just to keep the list opiniated 🙂

 ## Types